scottx611x/CSCI-S-40/Lecture/Lectures.md

 - CSMACD
 - Ethernet is an unreliable protocol
   - Error detection and not error correction
-- Ethertype Field to aid the recieving system in what to do with the bundle of bits
+- Ethertype Field to aid the receiving system in what to do with the bundle of bits
 - Ethernet vs 802.3
-- **Expected to be able to draw an ethernet frame!** 48:00 into lecture
+- **Expected to be able to draw an Ethernet frame!** 48:00 into lecture
 - Multicast: A subset of devices on the network should be targeted (Target all printers)
 - Vendor address at the Ethernet level (Ethernet address, MAC address) helps within the LAN for one device to find another quickly.
 No two devices should have the same address, but it has no routing information associated. ("Flat address")
 - Layer 2 is also the Ethernet layer/MAC layer